Reverse Grip Rows

 - Do not take down bar quickly after lifting it, take it down in slow motion.

-- You can also perform this exercise using dumbbells.
+- You can also perform Reverse Grip Rows exercise using dumbbells.

-- Your back should be straight during this entire exercise.
+- Your back should be straight during Reverse Grip Rows entire exercise.

-- Do not perform this exercise if you have back problem.
+- Do not perform Reverse Grip Rows exercise if you have back problem.

 - Do not take support for your back muscles from any third party materials (wall, chair, equipment)

-- This is an Intermediate level exercise, do not perform this exercise, if you are Beginner.
-You should try other Beginner level exercise afterwards you can come and try this exercise.
+- Reverse Grip Rows is an Intermediate level exercise, do not perform this exercise, if you are Beginner.
+You should try other Beginner level exercise afterward you can come and try this exercise.